 - Two company buy-outs in just five years

-Relaytion Project Director Franck Girardot witnessed the deployment of Talkspirit within the company.
-He related Relaytion’s initial needs, the stages of deployment, and the benefits the management and teams reaped.
+Amicio Project Director Franck Girardot witnessed the deployment of Talkspirit within the company.
+He related Amicio’s initial needs, the stages of deployment, and the benefits the management and teams reaped.

 After the integration of two companies, business culture needs to be consolidated